 How can I become a certified Katonah Yoga teacher?

 To become a certified Katonah Yoga teacher, complete 200 hours of Katonah Yoga education with certified Katonah Yoga instructors, after completing a prerequisite 200 hour RYT (Yoga Alliance) training.
 All of our intensives, workshops and classes count toward the 200 hour Katonah Yoga education requirement.
-For more information on this please reach out to us at firstname.lastname@example.org or just come talk to us at The Studio.
+For more information on this and to begin the process of becoming Katonah certified visit Katonah Yoga Center to become.

 OCT 27 - NOV 19

 FEB 22 - FEB 26